Ford Vox: CDC's Thomas Frieden took responsibility for lack of Ebola preparedness

-Editor's note: Ford Vox is a physician and journalist based in Atlanta.
+Editor’s Note: Ford Vox is a physician and journalist based in Atlanta.
 He is a contributing writer for Bloomberg View, focusing on medical practice, health care policy and medical science.
 He practices brain injury medicine at the Shepherd Center, a hospital dedicated to serious brain and spinal cord injury rehabilitation.
 Follow him on Twitter.
-The opinions expressed in this commentary are solely those of the author, and do not reflect the views of the Shepherd Center.
+The opinions expressed in this commentary are solely those of the author.

 Americans were shocked this spring to learn about falsified treatment numbers and hidden, lengthy wait lists at Veterans Affairs hospitals.
 After a grueling, monthlong drumbeat of bad news, culminating with revelations that veterans died while on those secret wait lists, Secretary Eric Shinseki finally resigned.
 His resignation came only after President Barack Obama was essentially forced to fire him.